-- Do you believe we have not given you a notice that we are required to give? - Do you think written information we have given you is hard to understand?
+- Did we fail to give you a required notice? - Is our written information we have given you hard to understand?

 Timeliness

 (These types of complaints are all related to the timeliness of our actions related to coverage decisions and appeals)